aosabook/500lines/sampler/README.md

 0.0
 ```

-Still, doing all our computations in log-space can save a lot of
+Still, doing all our computations with logs can save a lot of
 headache.
 We might be forced to lose that precision if we need to go
-out of log-space, but we at least maintain *some* information about
+back to the original numbers, but we at least maintain *some* information about
 the probabilities---enough to compare them, for example---that would
 otherwise be lost.

 #### Writing the PMF Code

-Now that we have seen the importance of working in log-space, we can
+Now that we have seen the importance of working with logs, we can
 actually write our function to compute the log-PMF:

 ```python